yingapple/company-website/FAVICON_SETUP.md

 ## 🎨 Current Design

 The favicon features:
-- Gradient from ElephantFly brand colors (blue to purple)
+- Gradient from Elefly brand colors (blue to purple)
 - Elegant "E" monogram in white
 - Rounded corners for modern app icon aesthetic
 - Scalable vector format for all sizes